-- Building on LSIF progress to make most effective use of innovation and new technology to transform the curriculum. - How networked technology could helpgreater Lincolnshire with shared teaching and curriculum development in light of staffing challenges. - Supporting the development of nuclear facilities within the region, the renewable energy sector, and bids for high quality equipment to support new provision through LIoT.
+- Building on LSIF progress to make most effective use of innovation and new technology to transform the curriculum. - How networked technology could help greater Lincolnshire with shared teaching and curriculum development in light of staffing challenges. - Supporting the development of nuclear facilities within the region, the renewable energy sector, and bids for high quality equipment to support new provision through LIOT. - Working collectively to deliver - trained personnel to support the NHS strategic workforce plan across Lincolnshire. - In line with government direction and funding to meet the increasing need to supply the construction industry.
+The Federation of GL Colleges is exploring opportunities to collectively support this initiative, ideas include some specialisation at L3, increased sharing of teaching resource or a more sophisticated transport offer to improve student experience whilst maximising facilities.